Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 All of these movements ultimately failed.

 The Industrial Revolution did not go away or even slow down.
-But, before finally dying out around 1910 the Arts & Crafts Movement in America spawned a stunning revolution in architecture and design that largely dominated the 20th century until the mid-1930s.
+But, before finally dying out around 1910 the Arts & Crafts Movement in America spawned a stunning revolution in architecture and design that greatly influenced 20th century architecture until the Second World War.

 Since this period is when most pre-war Nebraska homes were built, the Arts & Crafts home styles are generously represented in our older urban neighborhoods.

-With the end of the 2nd World War in 1945, Arts & Crafts architecture, quietly but abruptly, died.
+With the the World War, Arts & Crafts architecture, quietly but abruptly, died.

 Challenged to build unheard-of numbers of houses to meet the ravenous postwar appetite for new housing, homebuilders quickly abandoned the leisurely, handcrafted detailing of the Arts & Crafts period.
-It was just too time-consuming and had to go in favor of new mass-production techniques that built an average of 5,000 sturdy new homes in a single day.
+It was just too time-consuming and had to go in favor of new mass-production techniques that built an average of 5,000 sturdy new homes in a single day, forty million homes by 1975.

 It was sad to see such wonderful craftsmanship go by the wayside but it was inevitable.
 The Depression and World War were over.
 It was a bright, exciting, new era.
 America had changed, and so had its housing needs.

-The legacy, however, is still with us in the form of thousands of Arts & Crafts houses throughout the country and especially in the upper Midwest.
+The legacy, however, is still with us in the form of thousands of Arts & Crafts houses throughout the country, especially in the upper Midwest.

 For more information on this historic period of American architecture, go to Post-war Housing Styles Cape Cod, Colonial, and Ranch.